bitburner-official/bitburner-src/markdown/bitburner.corporation.createcorporation.md

 This function throws an error if:

-- Try to self-fund outside BitNode 3.
+- Use seed money outside BitNode 3.

 - Be in a BitNode that has CorporationSoftcap (a BN modifier) less than 0.15.
 Use [getBitNodeMultipliers](./bitburner.ns.getbitnodemultipliers.md) to get the value of this modifier.